Total Triage

 Total Triage is a system that triages patients based on their needs, and allocates them to the most suitable care option.

-Patients will be required to complete an Accurx Patient Triage if you would like to book an appointment with the Doctor, Nurse Practitioner or other surgery Clinicians.
+Patients will be required to complete an online consultation form if you would like to book an appointment with the Doctor, Nurse Practitioner or other surgery Clinicians.
 These appointments will no longer be bookable on the phone.
-Our Reception team will assist with completion of an Accurx Patient Triage by phone or at the desk for those who may not have easy access to a computer or smartphone.
+Our Reception team will assist with completion of an online consultation form by phone or at the desk, for those who may not have easy access to a computer or smartphone.

 It ensures that every patient contacting the surgery first provides information about their reasons for contact, and is triaged before an appointment is made.

-- Following these changes, Accurx Patient Triage will be available Monday to Friday, from 8am to 6:30pm, excluding Bank Holidays and during surgery closure for staff training.
+- Following these changes, the online consultation form will be available Monday to Friday, from 8am to 6:30pm, excluding Bank Holidays and during surgery closure for staff training.

-- Accurx Patient Triage is an online form that you complete to detail your request both clinical and administrative.
-It can also be completed on your smartphone via the NHS App.
+- It is an online form that you complete with details of your request, both clinical and administrative.
+It can also be completed on your smartphone via the NHS App under the services option.
 Please ensure you have notifications turned on.
 More information can be found here.

 - You may wish to visit the NHS Website or refer to our website before submitting a triage request.
 There are also self-referral options for patients.

-You DO NOT need to complete an Accurx Patient Triage if you would like to book an appointment with the Practice Nurse; please call the appointment line to book a nurse appointment.
+You DO NOT need to complete an online consultation form if you would like to book an appointment with the Practice Nurse; please call the appointment line to book a nurse appointment.

-- If you are unable to complete an Accurx Patient Triage, please contact the surgery and a staff member will complete an Accurx Patient Triage on your behalf.
+- If you are unable to complete it yourself, please contact the surgery and a staff member will complete it on your behalf.

-- Once we have received your Accurx Patient Triage, it will be reviewed by the Duty Doctor and care coordinators within 24 hours, and a decision will be taken to the most appropriate course of action.
+- Once we have received your online consultation form, it will be reviewed by the Duty Doctor and care coordinators within 24 hours, and a decision will be taken to the most appropriate course of action.

 - General Practice is not equipped for emergency or immediate review.
 There is urgent care and A&E for issues requiring immediate attention.
 There will still be a Duty Doctor who will triage, and urgent requests such as palliative patients or sick patients appropriate for Primary Care will be managed as needed.